bonitasoft/bonita-doc/md/define-who-can-do-what.md

 1. Click on the **Add** button
 1. Click on the default name of the actor (_Actor1_) and change it to: _Customer actor_
 1. Repeat to create _Manager actor_
 1. Select the _Customer actor_ and click on **Set as initiator** button.
-This will add a flag on this actor to mark it as the one can start the process
+This will add a flag on this actor to mark it as the one who can start the process

    ![Add and rename actors, define initiator](images/getting-started-tutorial/define-who-can-do-what/add-rename-actors-set-initiator.gif)<!--{.img-responsive .img-thumbnail}-->